Skip to content

 Over the past couple years I shifted my diet to include more plants, beans and less meats.
 I did this for a couple reasons.
 First, my good friend and former teammate Derrick Rodgers had me over for dinner a couples years back and he cooked me a meat free meal that was outstanding.
 After that I found myself craving more veggies, fruits and beans and less meat.

-The other reason for exploring a vegetarian/plant-based diet with no meat is the fact that big ag and the meat industry are wreaking havoc on our environment.
-41% of land in the contiguous US is used to raise cattle.
-With that comes the methane gas they produce, the energy used for transport and processing of the animals, polluted waterways and the overall effect this industry is having on the health of our lovely Mother Earth along with the humans that inhabit her.
+The other reason for exploring a vegetarian/plant-based diet with no meat is the fact that Big Ag and the meat industry are wreaking havoc on our environment.
+Something like 41% of land in the contiguous US is used to raise cattle.
+With that comes the methane gas they produce, the energy used for transport and processing of the animals, polluted waterways and the overall effect this industry is having on the health of our lovely Mother Earth, along with the humans that inhabit her.

 Besides, mushrooms are an entire food group.
-They are the only good non-animal source of Vitamin D, they have more potassium than bananas, and are full of vital minerals, fiber, and antioxidants.
+They are the only good non-animal source of Vitamin D, they have more potassium than bananas, and they are chock full of vital minerals, fiber, and antioxidants.

 Jake Plummer_Umbo-Functional-Mushrooms_MyCO-Love-Mushroom-Chili-Recipe_1